-Approved by Reso on the day of n for the Town of Sunderland, Vermont, , 20, Sul bject to the requirements and cond ditions of said resolution.
-Signed this day of , 20, Bv .
-Chairperson.
+Approved by Resolution of the Planning Commission for the Town of Sunderland, Vermont, on the day of , 20,

+Subject to the requirements and conditions of said resolution.

+Signed this day of , 20,

+By , Chairperson.

 Plat Recording - The approval of the PC shall expire 180 days from subdivision approval unless, within that 180-day period, the plat has been filed or recorded in the office of the clerk of the municipality.
 After an approved plat or certification by the clerk is filed, no expiration of that approval or certification shall be applicable.
 The ZA may extend the date for filing the plat by an additional 90 days, if approved by the PC.